 Workplace Accommodations and Modifications

-- Reasonable modifications will be determined on a case-by-case basis.
+- Reasonable ADA accommodations and non-ADA modifications for the fall semester will be determined on a case-by-case basis.

 Stop the Spread